szweibel/workshops/how-to-use-dhrift.md

 DHRIFT workshops may also include downloadable materials, such as PDFs, slides, datasets, and more.
 These materials are typically provided to help you follow along with the workshop content, complete exercises, and refer back to the material later.

-TODO: image of downloadable materials
+Here's an example of how downloadable materials might be presented in a workshop:

+### Downloadable Materials

+TODO: add download button with something

 ## Workshop Completion